jr0senblum/jc/README.md

-  * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string, equals the specified value.
+  * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string, equals the given value.
 That is, jc:values_match(bed, "id.type=3") would return all values for Keys in the bed 'Map' whose JSON value was an object with an "id":3 in the top-level.
   * Ad-hoc, Index Support: In order to support faster